carmelo0x63/GoWeb/README.md

 ```
 $ docker stack deploy \
   --compose-file compose.yaml
-  goweb
+ responder
 ```
-**NOTE**: what was before stated through the command line is now described in the `docker-compose.yaml` file
+**NOTE**: what was before stated through the command line is now described in the `compose.yaml` file

 ----

 ### Add a load balancer (`nginx`)
 <img src="assets/images/docker+lb.png">

-Take a look and edit as appropriate file `data/loadbalancer/default.conf`.
+Take a look and edit as appropriate file `data/loadbalancer/default.conf.ori`.
 The file defines:</br>
 - `backend`: the servers (private subnet IP addresses) and ports on which the service stack is offered
 - `listen`: the port on which the LB operates (within the container)
 </br>